Wine Business

 The objective of research in this area can be on how to gain consumer and industry acceptance of alternatives to heavy glass packaging, especially for the majority of wines consumed within a year or so of purchase.
 The project should engage major retailers, manufacturers of market-ready alternate packaging formats, and large and small wine producers, to identify and test improved packaging formats from consumer acceptance and environmental performance perspectives

-The relationship between wine & health, and the importance of social licencing.
+The relationship between wine & health, and the importance of social licensing.

 While several studies have been conducted on the perception of health warnings, the perceived healthiness of wine, and wine consumption patterns, there are still several areas within this topic requiring further research.
 For example, we do not know much about how different advertising campaigns – whether in terms of content, and or media type – can change consumption patterns.
 We do not know much about what the trade think about this topic.
 We do not know much about how the interaction between food and wine can have a positive physiological impact not only on human health but also possibly on mental health and well-being.
 Finally, and probably most importantly, we need to benchmark the results for wine with the results for other alcoholic beverages, if we hypothesise that wine is different from other alcoholic beverages.
 This research is essential to help the wine industry withstand the current anti-alcohol lobbying efforts.